badsami/logs/README.md

 ```

 You can compile this example yourself by running [`build.bat`](build.bat) (requires Visual Studio
-Build Tools for Visual Studio).
+Build Tools or the Native Desktop workload).

 ## Features
 - For Windows XP and above